Casa Batlló or Casa Milà? Which Is Better in 2026?

 • Access to the rooftop

-FYI: For the general visits, Casa Batlló offers a Basic Blue ticket, as well as upgraded Silver and Gold ticket options, which include additional attractions like the Gaudí Dome, the original Concierge room, an augmented reality tablet, the Private residence of the Batllós, and free cancellation.
+FYI: For the general visits, Casa Batlló offers a Basic Blue ticket, as well as upgraded Silver, Gold, and Platinum ticket options, which include additional attractions like the Dragon’s Rooftop, the Gaudí Dome, the original Concierge room, an augmented reality tablet, the Private residence of the Batllós, and free cancellation.

 Windows in the interior light well of Casa Batllo